 What if I miss a goal?

 In the moments of a goal not hit, I taught my children the mantras “I think I can,” “if at first you don’t succeed, try, try again,” and “we do because we can, we can because we do!”
 This shifted the importance from missing that goal, to a regrouping towards hitting the next goal.
 In allowing for more than one goal to be hit, I left room for success and a growth mindset that led to a “can do” learning moment for everyone!

 Celebrate your small wins!

 One last thing, make sure you are ready to celebrate the little successes.
 This does not necessarily mean you need a prize for every sentence written, or word read.
 A shower of bubbles never hurt, though.
-Also, the Yellow Wood Assignment planner does leave room for you to circle an honest evaluation that celebrates all levels of student work.
+Also, Yellow Wood’s SUPER PLANNER does leave room for you to circle an honest evaluation that celebrates all levels of student work.
 In order to add to that, and help to create the growth mindset even more fully, I would review the work completed at lunch (sometimes these smaller checkpoints allow us to see how we are doing and adjust to finish strong), and celebrate with a high five, and an “I am proud” statement.
 If things are not rocking, after I celebrate the wins, I would ask how we could plan to be even more successful after lunch.
 Having your child engage in this kind of thinking allows them to see that they did do some good things, and they can do more - they just need a plan to do so.
 In this mindset, they can grow in their achievements.